 Save on Admission

-So there you have it – a fabulous itinerary that makes the most of all that Miami has to offer visitors in the springtime.
+So there you have it – a fabulous list of suggested attractions that makes the most of all that Miami has to offer visitors during their Spring Break vacation.

-Whether you’re available for a long weekend or for the whole five days, we’re sure you’ll find something to love about sunny South Beach.
+Whether you’re available for a long weekend or for more time, we’re sure you’ll find something to love about sunny South Beach.